avaneev/prvhash/README.md

 variables' size.

-Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
-Note that any external PRNG output can be inputted via `Seed`, yielding PRNG period exponent summation.
+Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed`/`lcg` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
+Note that any external PRNG output can be inputted via either `Seed`, `lcg`, or both, yielding PRNG period exponent summation.
 For hashing and external unstructured entropy, only simultaneous input via `Seed` and `lcg` works in practice (period's exponent increase occurs as well).

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy